saraPetrini/basic-python/README.md

 Now write a loop that prints "Hello, World!" `n` times.
 You choose if you prefer a `for`- or a `while`-loop.

-When you are done, you can check if the test script on GitHub agrees by committing and pushing, then checking the test on your `Feedback` pull request.

 ### Exercise